sf-wdi-44/schedule/homework.md

 # Week 11: Python and Django

+## February 23, Friday
+**Weekend Reminders**
+As you head into the weekend, look back at your sprints & milestones.
+Make sure you're making progress on one feature at a time, building towards your MVP, and try not to get bogged down in any one bug for too long.
+Esther and I will both be intermittently online, so please send us your questions as you continue working this weekend!
+Remember to continue pushing to Heroku regularly, and debugging things that are broken before you work on new features.

+By about **Monday at noon**, you should be thinking about a **feature freeze** for your app.
+This means no working on new features, and instead focusing on polishing the features you have, making sure the style is polished, getting a friend/classmate/WDI 43 developer/someone to walk through using your app and seeing if they get lost or confused anywhere. **This means you should aim to have your app at or beyond MVP by Monday at noon, so you can feature freeze on time.**

 ## February 16, Friday
 1. If you have not gotten approved yet:
 	- Please send your materials to Michelle / Esther over the weekend via Slack to get feedback before coding